urban-tep/DDF-SDD/source/groups/group___s_q_l_connector.rst

 .. _group___s_q_l_connector:

-SQL connector
+SQL interface to RDBMS
 ----------------------

-This is the interface to the relational database (RDBMS) in SQL
+This is the interface to the relational Database in SQL